root-project/root/interpreter/llvm/src/tools/clang/docs/InternalsManual.rst

 function ``DeclContext::getPrimaryContext`` retrieves the "primary" context for a given ``DeclContext`` instance, which is the ``DeclContext`` responsible for maintaining the lookup table used for the semantics-centric view.
-Given a DeclContext, one can obtain the set of declaration contexts that are semanticaly connected to this declaration context, in source order, including this context (which will be the only result, for non-namespace contexts) via ``DeclContext::collectAllContexts``.
+Given a DeclContext, one can obtain the set of declaration contexts that are semantically connected to this declaration context, in source order, including this context (which will be the only result, for non-namespace contexts) via ``DeclContext::collectAllContexts``.
 Note that these functions are used internally within the lookup and insertion methods of the ``DeclContext``, so the vast majority of clients can ignore them.

+Because the same entity can be defined multiple times in different modules, it is also possible for there to be multiple definitions of (for instance) a ``CXXRecordDecl``, all of which describe a definition of the same class.
+In such a case, only one of those "definitions" is considered by Clang to be the definiition of the class, and the others are treated as non-defining declarations that happen to also contain member declarations.
+Corresponding members in each definition of such multiply-defined classes are identified either by redeclaration chains (if the members are ``Redeclarable``) or by simply a pointer to the canonical declaration (if the declarations are not ``Redeclarable`` -- in that case, a ``Mergeable`` base class is used instead).

 .. _CFG: